Jaimecclin/blog/articles/python-interview-questions-1.md

 ## Movivation

 Recently I had two interview with python related positions.
 I believe it's worthy to record it.
+I can't remember everything in detail, so I just try to tell the story in my way.
+If you find something wrong, please let me know.
+Thanks!

 ## Questions